Jump to the main text

 Santa Clara, CA 95050

-The wireless systems research laboratory (WSRL), formed in 2005, is the North American unit of the global telecommunications research and development activities in Hitachi Ltd. The current focus of WSRL is on research and standardization of next-generation wireless systems with emphasis on 4G LTE-Advanced cellular systems.
-WSRL contributes to Hitachi’s patent portfolio, participates actively in 3GPP standardization meetings, and closely collaborates with the product and business units through extensive algorithms and simulator development.
+The wireless systems research laboratory (WSRL), formed in 2005, is the North American unit of the global telecommunications research and development activities in Hitachi Ltd. WSRL contributes to Hitachi’s patent portfolio by developing original technologies, validates them through hardware prototyping and extensive system-level simulations and closely collaborates with the product and business units for developing PoCs.
+The current focus of WSRL is end to end network optimization and analytics involving joint access and core network policies.
+WSRL is also involved in 4G LTE-Advanced standardization and participates in 3GPP standardization discussions and meetings.
 WSRL members regularly publish in leading academic journals and conferences.
 A sample of various current projects in WSRL is,

 Previously WSRL had participated in IEEE 802.11 standardization activities and played an active role in the formation of IEEE standard 802.11aa.
 WSRL had also worked on enabling reliable video transfer over wireless systems and organized a demonstration at global Consumer Electronics Show (CES) in 2008 under the umbrella of Hitachi, Ltd. The lab has a small and dedicated team of researchers co-located with Hitachi Data Systems, Corp. in Santa Clara, California and works closely with researchers in Hitachi's central research lab in Tokyo, Japan and research lab in Beijing, China.
 WSRL also promotes ties with leading academic institutions for research collaboration.